AlozieAI/OpenAI---Assistant-API-Demo/README.md

 4. Obtaining an OpenAI API Key

 To use the OpenAI API, you need an API key.
-If you do not have one, visit the [OpenAI API key page](https://platform.openai.com/api-keys).to sign up for an account and obtain your API key.
+If you do not have one, visit the [OpenAI API key page](https://platform.openai.com/api-keys) to sign up for an account and obtain your API key.

 5. Running the Project